Prisons (Violence) Bill

 Overview

-The Prisons (Violence) Bill aims to reduce violence in prisons in England and Wales by legally obligating prison services to minimize violence and establishing key performance indicators (KPIs) with associated sanctions for non-compliance.
+The Prisons (Violence) Bill aims to reduce violence in prisons in England and Wales by legally obligating prison services to minimize violence and establishing performance indicators with associated sanctions for non-compliance.

 Description

-This bill introduces a statutory duty on Her Majesty's Prison and Probation Service (HMPPS) and private prison operators to take all reasonable steps to minimize violence in prisons.
-It mandates the creation of KPIs measuring prison safety for staff and prisoners, staffing levels, staff retention, and staff experience.
-The Secretary of State will set target levels of performance against these KPIs.
-Failure to meet these targets may result in financial penalties, which would be reinvested in staff support (aid therapies, treatments, and rehabilitation for assaulted staff) or targeted pay awards to improve staff retention in underperforming prisons.
-The bill also requires consideration of the "Safe Inside Prisons charter" published by the Joint Unions in Prisons Alliance in 2021.
+This bill introduces a statutory duty on Her Majesty's Prison and Probation Service (HMPPS) and private prison operators to take all reasonable steps to minimize violence within their facilities.
+This duty is enshrined in the new Section 1.
+The Secretary of State will be required to establish key performance indicators (KPIs) to measure prison performance in reducing violence.
+These KPIs will include metrics on staff and prisoner safety, staffing levels, staff retention, and staff experience.
+The bill also allows for penalties to be imposed on prisons failing to meet targets, with any collected funds allocated to aid therapies for assaulted staff or targeted pay awards to improve staff retention in underperforming prisons.
+Finally, the bill mandates that all those working under this Act must consider the "Safe Inside Prisons" charter published by the Joint Unions in Prisons Alliance in 2021.

 Government Spending